L33T-KR3W/push-dir/README.md

 required:

   dir
-    the name of the directory whose contents will be pushed to <branch>
+    the directory whose contents will be pushed to <branch>

   branch
-    the name of the remote branch to push to
+    the remote branch to push to

 optional:

   remote
-    the name of the remote to push to defaults to: origin
+    the git remote to push to
+    default: origin

   --preserve-local-temp-branch
-    keep the local temp branch after pushing defaults to: false
+    keep the local temp branch after pushing
+    default: false

+  --message, -m
+    the commit message
+    default: the most recent commit hash

   --help, -h
     display this message

-  --message, -m
-    name of commit message
 ```